-Withdrawals/Drop Date
+Withdrawals/Drop Date:

-It is the sole responsibility of the student to initiate a drop request.
-If you discover that you need to drop this class, you must complete the Drop Request Dynamic Form through Warrior Web.

-The last day to drop this course with a "Q" or withdraw with a "W" is Friday, Nov.
-5
+It is the responsibility of the student to initiate a drop through the Records Office if they discover the need to do so.
+Professors cannot drop students.
+The last day to drop this course with a "Q" or withdraw with a "W" is Friday, November 5.